 As for the space, it was open and opulent and it’s great for parents who want to throw back a couple of glasses of wine.
 The Montepulciano D’Abruzzo DOP Colle Cavalieri, Cantina Tollo 2016 comes highly recommended!
 Although I had a Diet Coke as I was driving.

 H and I ordered our starters.
 I opted for the warming Garlic Mushroom on Puri, while H chose the fiery Neembu Chingri.
 A beautiful special dish, these were super king prawns prepared in a spicy hot sauce, flavoured with tangy lemon, naga chilli, tomatoes, peppers and garlic.
 Both dishes were probably the best we have tasted in terms of Indian cuisine for some time and we were really looking forward to our mains.

 H ordered Adraki Dhaniya Lamb, Pilau Rice and a soft and huge Plain Nan.
 A North Indian dish of cubed lamb, soft on the tongue and rich and delicious with slow-cooked with spices, infused with pickled ginger which gave it a kick, green chillies and whole roasted crushed dhaniya seeds, garnished with fresh coriander.

 My mains was a hot contender to H’s.
 The Chicken Karahi dish was cooked to perfection with a special mix of spice, including garlic, ginger and coriander.
-It went splendidly with the Mushroom Pilau Rice and Peshwari Nan, although one Nan would have been sufficient for all of us.
+It went splendidly with the Mushroom Pilau Rice and Peshwari Nan, although one Nan would have been sufficient.

-Again and again, Rafael and the waiting team impressed us with their care and attentiveness throughout our visit, particularly when little C had run out of poppadoms and cranberry juice and needed refuelling half way through our mains.
-And no one was fazed when he started playing with my napkin ring.
+Rafael and the waiting team impressed us with their care and attentiveness throughout our visit.
+This was particularly evident when little C had run out of poppadoms and cranberry juice and needed refuelling.
+No one was fazed when he started playing with my napkin ring.
 Although I was probably the only one who noticed!